GA-repos/js-control-flow/README.md

 ```

 One of the things your instructors will say often is that JavaScript is
 flexible.
-We can see an example of that here when discussing conditionls.
+We can see an example of that here when discussing conditionals.
 For
 instance, if you want to test two conditions without using and `else`/`if` you
 can do so by using the logical operators (`&&` and `||`):